Information in This Section :

 Please read the guidelines on this page before submitting any material !

-Depending on where you are in the world we have two addresses for CD/DVD submissions.
+Depending on where you are in the world we have three addresses for CD/DVD submissions.

 4 Heol Banc Y Felin

-PLEASE NOTE: Any CD/DVDs sent to Bob Mulvey (UK) will still be processed swiftly!
+PLEASE NOTE: Any CD/DVDs still sent to Bob Mulvey (our old address in the UK) will still be processed swiftly!

 Notes for Record Labels - Please submit all requests direct to Joris Donkel